 A view from the inside...of Jennifer.

 I was born with seven clits.
 Seven that I know of, seven I that can feel and touch.
 Seven separate clitorises, each one constantly craving attention.
 Actually, I'm pretty sure that there are more than seven, but the others are buried so deep inside that only a doctor could find them.
 And I'm sick of doctors.
-Doctors probing, doctors touching...Doctors, doctors, doctors...To some, I was a perfect example of permanent sexual arousal syndrome, but to most I was imply the girl with the crazy pussy.
+Doctors probing, doctors touching...Doctors, doctors, doctors...To some, I was a perfect example of permanent sexual arousal syndrome, but to most I was simply the girl with the crazy pussy.

 -Jennifer, BAD BIOLOGY'S protagonist.